google/badwolf/docs/bql.md

   };
 ```

 The above query would return all the grandchildren of Joe.
-BQL users binding
+BQL uses binding
 notation to identify a graph to use.
-It over uses the '?' and it just indicates
+It uses the '?' to indicate the name
-the name of the graph.
-In the above example that query would be run against
+of the graph.
+In the above example that query would be run against a graph
-a graph which ID is equal to "?family_tree".
+which ID is equal to "?family_tree".
 You can also query against multiple
 graphs.

 ```